Postcards from Mars show rover's key science targets

 By Irene Klotz

-CAPE CANAVERAL, Florida NASA on Monday showed off the first high-resolution, color portrait images taken by the Mars rover Curiosity, detailing a mound of layered rock where scientists plan to focus their search for the chemical ingredients of life on the Red Planet.
+CAPE CANAVERAL, Fla., Aug 27 NASA on Monday showed off the first high-resolution, color portrait images taken by the Mars rover Curiosity, detailing a mound of layered rock where scientists plan to focus their search for the chemical ingredients of life on the Red Planet.

 From earlier orbital imagery, the layers appear to contain clays and other hydrated minerals that form in the presence of water.